scuzzydude/asimov/asimov.md

 *The crew of the space shuttle Challenger honored us by the manner in which they lived their lives.
 We will never forget them, nor the last time we saw them, this morning, as they prepared for their journey and waved goodbye and \"slipped the surly bonds of earth\" to \"touch the face of God.\"*

-I kept that post-card in a plastic sleeve, and I'd shown it to a few people back in the day, but somewhere along the way in my twenties, I lost track of it.
+I kept that postcard in a plastic sleeve, and I'd shown it to a few people back in the day, but somewhere along the way in my twenties, I lost track of it.
 I know I didn't throw it away.
 I regret losing track of the postcard, but why?
 I'm not sentimental and not a collector.
 I remembered *Challenger*, it was one of the most memorable days of my life.
 Did it have value?
 It doesn't matter, I wouldn't sell it if I had it.
 I'm sure Colonel Scobee signed thousands of autographs for children and adult NASA nerds before and after he'd signed mine.

 I don't know if autographs were a thing back then, because I'm sure both paper and ink were expensive.
 Would an autograph Francis Drake signed for a street urchin before his last voyage to Panama be valuable if it survived history until today?
 You bet it would.
 If he'd signed an actual photograph of his ship that would probably be worth more than old *Mona Lisa*.